 Simple Assault: An unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration or loss of consciousness.

 Hamilton College identifies and trains individuals identified as Campus Security Authorities on an annual basis.
 Campus Security Authorities are not responsible for determining whether or not the reported incident occurred, apprehending the alleged perpetrator, or to persuade or convince the victim to contact law enforcement if he/she chooses not to.

-Campus Safety Investigator Paul Colburn coordinates the training and oversees the CSA program.
-If you have specific questions or concerns please do not hesitate to contact him at 315-859-4275.
+Campus Safety Investigator Anthony Scalise coordinates the training and oversees the CSA program.
+If you have specific questions or concerns, please do not hesitate to contact him at 315-859-4275.